 The Company has a 50% interest in the Yalgoo Iron Ore Joint Venture, an unincorporated joint venture whose principal activity is to jointly explore the tenements in Yalgoo, Western Australia with the other 50% joint venture holder, HD Mining & Investments Pty Ltd (HD Mining), for iron ore and if warranted, to develop an iron ore mining operations.
 The Company and HD Mining agree to fund the joint venture expenditure base on a jointly approved six monthly programmes and budgets.

-The following amounts are included in the Group's consolidated financial statements as a result of the proportionate consolidation of the joint venture above:
+The following amounts are included in the Group's consolidated financial statements.

-2015 2014
+2016 2015

 \$ \$

-Current assets 24,041 15,008
+Current assets 10,358 24,041

-Current liabilities 24,041 15,008
+Current liabilities 10,358 24,041

-Expenses for the year 293,480 399,760
+Expenses for the year 112,116 293,480

 Note 25 Subsequent events